KenKundert/emborg/doc/index.rst

     $ emborg manifest
     $ emborg files

-You can restrict the listing to those file contained in the current working directory using:
+You can restrict the listing to those files contained in the current working directory using:

 .. code-block:: bash